 - poor blood flow to the legs

 Ringworm, also known as tinea corporis, is a skin condition that can closely resemble nummular eczema.
-Despite the name of this condition, it is a type of fungus rather than a worm that is responsible for causing it.
+Despite the name of this condition, it is a type of fungus, rather than a worm, that is responsible for causing it.

-- the scalp, called tinea capitis
+- on the scalp, known as tinea capitis

 The symptoms of ringworm include: